 Our final research question looks at gender differences.
 Zarulli et al. (2018) have found that the gender gap in life expectancy remains during high-mortality regimes.
 In the same way, we expect that mortality crises will affect both subpopulations similarly, so that the gender gap in lifespan variation, which generally favours females (van Raalte 2011), will not change in high mortality situations.

+Preliminary Results

+Discussion

+References